lexxnsk/rsschool-devops-course-task6/README.md

 Great thanks in advance for your understanding.

+**UPDATE:
-**UPDATE: Task is done.
-Thanks for giving me additional time to finish it.
-I appreciate it from the bottom of my heart.
+The task is complete.
+Thank you for granting me extra time to finish it.
+I truly appreciate it.
-You can check it now.
-Everything is done, except SonarQube check, so I deduct 5 point for it.
+You can review it now.
+Everything is done except for the SonarQube check.
-So current total point is 95/100.
+I’ve deducted 5 points for this, making the current total score 95/100.
-If you give me more time, may be I will add SonarQube check as well.
+If additional time is provided, I might include the SonarQube check as well.**
-**
 ---

 This repository contains a custom application - [telegram bot](screenshots/bot_qr_code.jpg) and it's helm chart for deployment, as well as Jenkins Pipeline.